meditationstuff/protocol_1/long_covid_jhana.md

 * <span id="lcj1"></span>elsewhere voids, anxiety, regrowth and rewiring, hippocampus, location, and body map
 * see also:

+\*

+TODO: rename / refactor / dissolve this appendix into relevant places

 [<a href="#200h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]